James Foster (cricketer, born 1980)

 James Savin Foster (born 15 April 1980) is an English cricket coach and former cricketer.
 A wicket-keeper who played seven Tests and 11 One Day Internationals in 2001–02 and 2002–03.

 Education

 He was educated at Forest School, Walthamstow and Durham University (Collingwood College), where he completed the Sport in the Community course.
 In 2001, and still an undergraduate, he was called up for an England winter tour.

-Playing style

-Foster, who is known by the Essex fans as Fozzy, is often regarded as the best wicket keeper in the game.
-In July 2011, Alec Stewart described him as the best pure wicket-keeper in the world.
-This is a fact that is underlined by his ability to stand up to the stumps to many quick bowlers with consistency and excellence, and for his athleticism standing back.
-However, he has been overlooked by England selectors as a possible result of perceived mediocre batting, with Matt Prior, Steven Davies and Jos Buttler being preferred.
-Foster's batting is reliant on cuts, pulls and sweeps.
-In all forms of cricket, Foster uses the reverse sweep effectively.
-Foster usually bats at seven for Essex in all forms.
-He once hit 5 sixes off of the first five balls of a Scott Borthwick over vs Durham in a Pro40, but missed out on the elusive sixth when Borthwick bowled a leg-side wide.

 Playing career

 In county cricket, Foster has played for Essex since his County Championship debut in 2000 and in 2009 Season was selected as vice captain.
 He made his maiden first-class hundred against Worcestershire in 2001, but two broken bones ruined his 2002 season and though 2003 was a better year there was little hint of the startling summer he was to enjoy with the bat in 2004.
 That season he hit four more centuries, including 212 against Leicestershire as Essex made 708/9 declared.
 He also passed 1,000 runs for the season for the first time, averaging 51.85, and claimed 51 victims.
 In the 2006 season, he averaged 42.41 in the Liverpool Victoria County Championship and showed good form with the gloves and bat in one day cricket also.

 Foster was the recipient of the NBC Denis Compton Award in 2001.

 In the winter of 2007–2008, Foster played for England Lions team for their tour to India, after being called up following an injury to Worcestershire's Steven Davies.

 Good form with both the gloves and the bat in recent seasons kept Foster in the selectors minds' for a possible recall to the England setup, demonstrated by his selection for the MCC season opener against Sussex in 2008.
 This was realised when he was picked as the only regular wicket-keeper in England's 30-man squad for the 2009 ICC World Twenty20.
 Debate continued in the run up to the 2009 Ashes series whether Foster should be selected as the Test wicketkeeper for England.